blackmagic919/AboutMe/source/_posts/Noise-Generation.md

 ### Conclusion

 Thusfar I've discussed the layers of complexity that's applied in the base noise-generation.
-These strategies are not innovations, but often-used strategies which I simply wished to discuss and document for the purpose of future reference.
+These strategies are not new innovations I intend to bring forth, but often-used strategies which I simply wished to discuss and document for the purpose of future reference.
 Going forward, I will rely on this article to discuss more complicated terrain generation, so stay tuned!

 ## Code Source
 <i>Optimized HLSL Parallel Implementation</i>